TwidgeVR/attprefabulator/README.md

 <a href="https://github.com/edencomputing/attprefabulator/releases/"><img src="public/images/prefabulator_controls.png" width="30%" height="30%" alt="Prefab Controls"></a>

 ### Release Notes
-- v1.6.1 - Added prefab cloning!
+- v1.6.1 - Added prefab and group cloning!
 Also time of day to server settings, and title tags to all icon-only controls.

 - v1.6.0 - Added item grouping, group selection, and moving (and rotating!) groups of objects together